Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 Troubleshooting plexus on FPGA
 ----
 If the LED slides shows two "running" LED's, plexus is started more than once.
-In that case use the following comment:
+In that case use the following command:
 ::
     killall roboy_plexus